Skip to Main Content

 Journalistic Accounts

-It is important to distinguish a piece of journalism from a piece of scholarship.
+It is important to distinguish journalism from scholarship.
 Scholarly writing MUST include citations and footnotes; it also usually undergoes a rigorous peer review process.
-Journalistic pieces do not impose the same requirements, and the intention of a work of journalism is often very different than a work of scholarship.
-The purpose of citations in scholarly writing is to engage and continue a scholarly conversation about a particular intellectual consideration.
+Journalistic publications do not impose the same requirements, and the intention of a work of journalism is often very different than a work of scholarship.
+The purpose of citations in scholarly writing is to engage and continue a scholarly conversation about a particular intellectual consideration by allowing the reader to find the source of an idea, interpretation, opinion, or data.

 • affiliations and experience of the author